-The default here for wheelbarrows is 0 since using wheelbarrows normally decreases the efficiency of your fort.
+The default here for wheelbarrows is 0 since using wheelbarrows can decrease the efficiency of your fort unless you know how to use them properly.

 There is one other configuration file in the dfhack-config/quickfort folder: aliases.txt.
 It defines keycode shortcuts for query blueprints.
-The format for this file is described in the file itself, and default aliases that all players can use and build on is stored in hack/data/quickfort/aliases-common.txt.
+The format for this file is described in the Quickfort Alias Guide, and default aliases that all players can use and build on are available in the The DFHack standard alias library.
+Some quickfort library aliases require the search plugin to be enabled.